manoharahk/TizenRT/os/tools/README.txt

 -----------------------------------------

   This is C file that is used to build mkversion program.
-The mkversion program is used during the initial TinyAra build.
+The mkversion program is used during the initial TizenRT build.

-  When you build TinyAra there should be a version file called .version in the top level os directory.
+  When you build TizenRT there should be a version file called .version in the top level os directory.
-  The first time you make TinyAra, the top-level makefile will build th mkversion executable from mkversion.c (using Makefile.host).
-The top- level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/tinyara/version.h. version.h provides version information that can be included by C files.
+  The first time you make TizenRT, the top-level makefile will build th mkversion executable from mkversion.c (using Makefile.host).
+The top- level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/tizenrt/version.h. version.h provides version information that can be included by C files.

 mksyscall.c, cvsparser.c, and cvsparser.h
 -----------------------------------------

   This is a C file that is used to build mksyscall program.
-The mksyscall program is used during the initial TinyAra build by the logic in the top- level syscall/ directory.
+The mksyscall program is used during the initial TizenRT build by the logic in the top- level syscall/ directory.

-  If you build TinyAra as a separately compiled, monolithic kernel and separate applications, then there is a syscall layer that is used to get from the user application space to the TinyAra kernel space.
+  If you build TizenRT as a separately compiled, monolithic kernel and separate applications, then there is a syscall layer that is used to get from the user application space to the TizenRT kernel space.
 In the user application "proxies" for each of the kernel functions are provided.
 The proxies have the same function signature as the kernel function, but only execute a system call.